PORT FAIRY HISTORICAL SOCIETY

 Early Sackville Street Port Fairy

 The Gunditjmara people have called the lands around Port Fairy home for many thousands of years, from the time the now-dormant volcano Mount Eccles was erupting, to the present day.
 Gunditjmara people are traditionally river and lake people and the surrounding river systems are of great cultural significance and importance historically, economically and spiritually.
 The Gunditjmara used the land's natural topography and features to establish settlements along the lava flow near creeks or lakes.
 Traditional stories, oral histories and latest writings reveal the Gunditjmara Aboriginal population in the Western District of Victoria had established settlements in the district for many thousands of years.
 There are Stories of the ingenuity of these civilisations and stories of thriving Aboriginal communities.

-First contact, between the coastal Gunditjmara people and European settlers and whalers who came from Tasmania, occurred in the 1830s.
+First contact, between the coastal Gunditjmara people and European settlers and whalers, who came from Tasmania, occurred in the 1830s.
 Initially, relations appear to have been good, but deteriorated as pastoral activities encroached on traditional lands.
 It was during this period and shortly after that conflict between the European settlers and the Gunditjmara people took place.

 Recorded history notes that shipping vessels arrived around this time carrying the first organised parties of whalers and that they anchored in Port Fairy Bay.
 By March 1835, Reibey and Penny had established a camp on Rabbit Island now a part of Griffiths Island.
 Subsequently, John Griffiths, Michael Connolly and James Henty purchased these whaling assets and went on to develop commercial whaling at Port Fairy.
 Whales were harpooned in the bay and dragged up on to the island for processing to extract whale oil and baleen.
 Indiscriminate slaughter of the whales led to substantial reduction of the population.
 The supply was exhausted by the 1840s and the station closed.